Continuous Calibration

 For continuous calibration to work as expected, the following criteria must be met:

-Please see the Continuous Calibration (Info Pane) page for additional features.
+Please see the Continuous Calibration Pane page for additional features.

 Anchor Markers

-Anchor markers can be set up in Motive to further improve continuous calibration.
-When properly configured, anchor markers improve continuous calibration updates, especially on systems that consists of multiple sets of cameras that are separated into different tracking areas, by obstructions or walls, without camera view overlap.
-It also provides extra assurance that the global origin will not shift during each updates; although the continuous calibration feature itself already checks for this.
+Anchor markers further improve the continuous calibration.
+When properly configured, anchor markers establish a known point-of-reference for continuous calibration updates, especially on systems that consists of multiple sets of cameras that are separated into different tracking areas, by obstructions or walls, without camera view overlap.
+Anchor markers provide extra assurance that the global origin will not shift during each update, which the continuous calibration feature checks for as well.

 Anchor Marker Setup

-4. Open the Calibration pane and select the second page at the bottom to access the anchor marker feature.
+Open the Calibration pane and click the right dot on the bottom to access the page with the anchor marker feature.

-6. Click on Add to add the selected markers as anchor markers.
+Click Add to add the selected markers as anchor markers.

 Camera Partitions